-In 2022/23 100% of pupil premium children befitted from a range of extracurricular enrichment activities to develop their wider opportunities, both within curriculum time and also as an out of school club.
-66% were provided with music lessons and a musical instrument.
-100% of Key Stage 2 children attended outdoor and adventurous activities beyond the curriculum, extending their experiences beyond the classroom.
+In 2021/22 100% of pupil premium children befitted from yoga/mindfulness or multiskills classes to improve wellbeing, both within curriculum time and also as an out of school club (pupil voice interviews) 66% were provided with music lessons and a musical instrument.
+100% of key stage 2 children attended outdoor and adventurous activities beyond the curriculum, extending their experiences beyond the classroom.
 100% of children visited the theatre or watched performances in school.
-A Teaching Assistant worked with small groups of children including Pupil Premium children to support with early reading, language development and curriculum needs as appropriate.
-100% of pupils received daily additional one to one intervention appropriate to their educational needs.